amadejpapez/ApplSec/README.md

 <br>

 ## 😇 Got any ideas?
-The bot is often updated as new ideas appear - and new issues :) If you have any ideas, feel free to message me.
+The bot is often updated as new ideas appear - and new issues as it using regex to get information from Apple website, so the bot needs regular following and updating.
+If you have any ideas for the bot, feel free to message me.
 <br><br>

 *Apple, Apple logo, iCloud, watchOS, tvOS and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.*